The right company for dogs

-Dogs are sociable animals who enjoy company.
+Dogs are sociable animals who enjoy having company.
 If treated well as puppies, they learn to see us as friends and companions.
-If they are socialised with other dogs early it can enhance their quality of life.
+Socialising them with other dogs early can enhance their quality of life.

-- If you have more than one dog, house them together if possible, but make sure they have enough space and can get away from one another if they want to.
-Introductions should be done carefully.
-The same applies if you have dogs and cats.
-For more information see our factsheets below.
+If you have more than one dog, house them together if possible, but make sure they have enough space and can get away from one another if they want to.

 If you go away, make sure you enlist someone responsible to look after your dog.